Winfield Scott — Quick Facts

-- Winfield Scott’s father, who served as a captain during the Revolutionary War, died in 1792 when Scott was five or six years old.
+- His father, who served as a captain during the Revolutionary War, died in 1792 when Scott was five or six years old.

-- Winfield Scott’s mother, who descended from a wealthy Virginia family, died in 1803, when Scott was seventeen.
+- His mother, who descended from a wealthy Virginia family, died in 1803 when Scott was seventeen.

-- Winfield Scott studied law at the College of William and Mary and was admitted to the Virginia bar in 1806.
+- He studied law at the College of William and Mary and was admitted to the Virginia bar in 1806.

-- Winfield Scott was commissioned as a captain in the U.S. Army’s Light Artillery on May 3, 1808.
+- He was commissioned as a captain in the U.S. Army’s Light Artillery on May 3, 1808.

 - In January 1810, after making disparaging remarks about his commanding officer, General James Wilkinson, a court-martial found Winfield Scott guilty of “ungentlemanly and unofficer-like conduct,” and sentenced him “to be suspended from all rank, pay, and emoluments, for the space of twelve months.”

-- After the U.S Congress declared war against Great Britain on June 18, 1812, Winfield Scott was promoted to lieutenant colonel of the 2nd Artillery Regiment in July.
+- After Congress declared war against Great Britain on June 18, 1812, Winfield Scott was promoted to lieutenant colonel of the 2nd Artillery Regiment in July.

-- Winfield Scott was brevetted to major general for his valor at the Battle Lundy’s Lane.
+- He was brevetted to major general for his valor at the Battle Lundy’s Lane.

-- On October 16, 1814, Winfield Scott was named commander of the 10th Military District, headquartered at Washington, DC.
+- On October 16, 1814, he was named commander of the 10th Military District, headquartered in Washington, DC.

-- On November 31814, Winfield Scott received the Thanks of Congress in recognition of his service to his country during the War of 1812.
+- On November 3, 1814, he received the Thanks of Congress in recognition of his service to his country during the War of 1812.